onosproject/sdran-docs/install.md

 # OAI: From Source Code

+This section explains how to compile and execute only the OAI components from the source code.

-Bofere proceeding, make sure you follow all the instructions on how to install [OAI/USRP requirements](#oaiusrp-requirements).
+Bofere proceeding, make sure you follow all the instructions on how to install [OAI/USRP requirements](#oai-and-usrp-requirements).

 ### Install UHD driver and push UHD image to USRP B210 device
 Once we finished to check that the power management and CPU frequency configuration are good, we should reboot NUC machine again.